jallers/jallers.github.com/data/resume.md

 __LivePerson__
 Software Developer
 2008 - Current
 * Developing internal tools to improve deployment efficiency (Java, Groovy, Javascript)
 * Build client-driven customizations and integrations to the LivePerson offering
 * Implement fixes, improvements to core LivePerson offering
 * Prototype innovations on top of emerging LivePerson platform such as mobile web chat

 __LivePerson__
 Deployment Engineer
 2006 - 2008
 * Worked with clients to deploy the LivePerson solution to websites
 * Began development on internal tools to improve deployment efficiency

 __Entrance Software__
 .Net Software Developer
 2005 - 2006
 Custom software development
 * Developed full featured software package for creating staircase designs and build plans
 * Developed rich client application to generate oil exploration report

 __Rice University__
 Biophysics Graduate Student
 2003 - 2005
 * Worked on molecular dynamics simulations
 * Studied the evolution of thermodynamic stability of proteins
-* Experience in Linux administration, cluster computing, Python, and Java
+* Gained experience in Linux administration, cluster computing, Python, and Java

 __Advanced Reality__
 Java Software Developer
 2001 - 2003
 Software startup that built Java networking infrastructure to support real-time synchronous collaboration in existing and new applications
 * First employee
 * Jack of all trades
   * Managed build system and installation scripts
   * Unit testing advocate
   * IDE expert
   * GUI developer
 * Learned a bit of everything from OLE automation (COM) to proxy discovery protocol
 * Built real-time synchronous collaboration plugin for Microsoft PowerPoint, Excel and Word

-__Indigio__
-Java Lead Engineer
-August 2006 - May 2007
-Developed web sites for Fortune 500 companies.
-Managed a small Java team with local and international remote employees.

-* Developed and deployed large scale newspaper, real estate, and car rental companies Java sites

-__Impact Science & Technology (IST)__
-Java Software Engineer
-December 2005 - June 2006
-Developed full lifecycle of a DOD distributed synchronous infrastructure in Java.

 Education
 ---------------